Alpine-DAV/ascent/src/docs/sphinx/Actions/Queries.rst

 Queries
 ========
-Queries are a way to ask questions and get anwsers.
+Queries are a way to ask questions and get answers.
 Each query has to required parameters: an expression and a name.

 Below is an example of a simple query.